I set up my search, and now it's lost! How do I find it?

 Do I still need to submit Pool and Hiring reports?

 - Yes, in some form.
 You will no longer have to provide paper copies of CVs or candidate logs.
 Look for more information on this in a forthcoming communication from the DOF.

 You still haven't answered my question.
 What now?

-- First, look through either the Interfolio ByCommittee Committee Manager User's Guide or the Evaluator User's Guide.
+- First, look through the Interfolio ByCommittee help page.
 If you still can't find the answer to your question, contact the Dean of the Faculty's office.